Initial application applies to individuals who have never taken the Uniform CPA Examination or

 b) Log on to the online system and complete an academic credentials evaluation application.
 On the application list all educational institutions you have attended.
 Pay the fee online via a credit card.
 The evaluation fee for domestic academic credentials is $175.
 The evaluation fee for foreign academic credentials is $250.

-c) Have official academic transcripts sent to the Illinois Board of Examiners, 100 Trade Center Drive, Suite 403, Champaign, IL 61820.
+c) Have ALL official academic transcripts FROM EVERY COLLEGE/UNIVERSITY attended sent to the Illinois Board of Examiners, 1120 E. Diehl Rd, Suite 110, Naperville, IL 60563.
 Documents required for foreign institutions: original transcript in native language, mark sheets, degree certification, and certified English translations of all documents.

 You can submit the exam application right after submitting the credentials evaluation application.
 You need not wait to receive evaluation approval before submitting your exam application.
 However, if you are not sure whether you qualify academically, it is recommended you wait to submit the Exam Application until you have qualified.